Where are the other students from?

 We do not recommend that anybody does one week only – this is simply not enough time for the objectives of the course to be achieved.
 Both of our courses are available as either two- or four-week courses.
-However we would encourage students applying to Open Minds to choose the four week option as our modules are designed to complement and develop the themes of the other modules taught over the four week period, building on the ideas discussed in the previous modules.
+However we would encourage students applying to Open Minds to choose the four week option as our modules are designed to complement and develop the themes over the four week period, building on the ideas discussed in the previous modules.

 There are three hours of classroom-based teaching in the morning Monday to Friday.

 It is very unlikely that your child will be lonely during their time at Marlborough.
 The students are so busy every day and always surrounded by people.
 Clearly whenever a child is away from home there is potential for homesickness but the staff team is exceptionally caring and is very good at noticing and responding to situations such as this one.

 At the end of the course the students will take home a record of achievement detailing the areas of study covered on the course and a certificate with their scores for effort and the end of course assessment.
 They will also take home a folder containing their study materials from the course.
 Following completion of the course, students will be sent a report detailing their progression and achievements on the course.